Follow the step by step process or choose what situation that best describes you:

 Congratulations on being admitted to the District of Columbia Bar!
 Your career opportunities as a lawyer in DC are limitless, as it is the seat of federal government and of many and various agencies and organizations.

 Working for the American Bar Association’s headquarters in DC might be a good way to start a career in the legal profession.
-Other advocacy groups in the area that employ lawyers include the American Diabetes Association in Alexandria, VA; National Wildlife Federation in Reston, VA; the American Association for Justice in Washington, DC; and the Natural Resources Defense Council in Washington, DC.
+Other advocacy groups in the area that employ lawyers include the American Diabetes Association in nearby Arlington, VA; National Wildlife Federation in Reston, VA; the American Association for Justice in Washington, DC; and the Natural Resources Defense Council in Washington, DC.

 The government employs many lawyers as well.
 Opportunities may exist with the National Guard, the Department of Justice, the Securities & Exchange Commission, the Federal Energy Regulatory Commission, the Federal Communications Commission, the International Trade Commission, and the Environmental Protection Agency.